All Victorians with a Vulcan Heritage or Pyrox Heritage gas heater need them serviced by a qualified gasfitter immediately.

 The combination of inadequate ventilation or operating bathroom or kitchen exhausts can draw carbon monoxide into living areas.
 When not regularly serviced, the risk is increased.

 What do I do if I have a gas heater?

 If you have one of these heaters, do not use it until it can be serviced by a qualified gasfitter.
 Hence, a complete service should include testing for carbon monoxide spillage, an inspection of the flue and ventilation.

 Therefore, you may think about upgrading your system to a reverse-cycle heating/cooling unit and eliminate the risk all together.
 Reverse cycle is electric, offers more modern features compared to gas heaters, and is cheaper to run.

 ESV has established a number of failures with the product certification process.

 For instance, open-flue heaters like the Pyrox and Vulcan Heritage space heaters are old technology.
-They are not designed to operate in better-sealed, newer homes that have less ventilation.
+In other words, they are not designed to operate in better-sealed newer homes that have been built with less ventilation.
 In most older houses, carbon monoxide can simply escape via the heater’s flue or chimney.

 Hence, they were first manufactured in 1977 and many have been replaced with different kinds of heaters.